 Under certain environmental laws that impose strict as well as joint and several liability, we may be required to remediate contaminated properties currently or formerly operated by us or facilities of third parties that received waste generated by our operations regardless of whether such contamination resulted from the conduct of others or from consequences of our own actions that were in compliance with all applicable laws at the time those actions were taken.
 In addition, claims for damages to persons or property, including natural resources, may result from the environmental, health and safety impacts of our operations.
 In addition, accidental spills or releases from our operations could expose us to significant liabilities under environmental laws.
-Moreover, public interest in the protection of the environmental natural gas industry could continue, resulting in increased costs of doing business and consequently affecting profitability.
+Moreover, public interest in the protection of the environment has increased dramatically in recent years.
+The trend of more expansive and stringent environmental legislation and regulations applied to the crude oil and natural gas industry could continue, resulting in increased costs of doing business and consequently affecting profitability.
 To the extent laws are enacted or other governmental action is taken that restricts drilling or imposes more stringent and costly operating, waste handling, disposal and cleanup requirements, our business, prospects, financial condition or results of operations could be materially adversely affected.

-See "Business-Regulation of environmental and occupational health and safety matters" for a further description of the laws and regulations that affect us.
+See "Item 1.
+Business-Regulation of environmental and occupational health and safety matters" for a further description of the laws and regulations that affect us.